estence/sash/README.md

 ## Functions
 ### useCaseImplementation
 Assists manual implementation facets of Use Case templates through series of prompts and redirects with relevant examples.

+To use, ghost into relevant account.
+Then execute script by typing `useCaseImplementation` into command line.